 pornography and the treatment of paraphilias.

-The workshop will consist mainly of didactic presentation and Q&A,
+The workshop will include didactic presentation, Q&A, and video

 Main Learning Objectives

 At the conclusion of this workshop, participants will be able to: